docjason/XmlValidate/README.md

      new: &lt;kml xmlns="http://www.opengis.net/kml/2.2"
 		xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
 		xsi:schemaLocation="http://www.opengis.net/kml/2.2 file:/C:/xml/kml22.xsd"&gt;

-Note that XML is reformatted so errors/warnings with line/column numbers are respect to the reformatted content not the original so context is printed at that line/column number after each error in order that errors can be tracked down and corrected in original XML document.
-If you want the reformatted XML document printed then use -dump mode.
-If the error is in the XML Schema not the instance document then the context will not be printed.

 Note that XML is reformatted so errors/warnings with line/column numbers are respect to the reformatted content not the original so context is printed at that line/column number